What is event planning? How do you do it? What tools should you use to make your life easier?

 Event Management Technology Makes Building a Website Easy

 Regardless of the site you chose, you will need one.
 If building a website scares you – don’t worry.
 It isn’t hard.
 Event management technology has made the process incredibly easy.
-If you can type and drag and drop, you can create a site.
+If you can type and drag and drop, you can create a free event registration platform.

 Building an Event Agenda